 5. Majority approval.
-Unless the corporation's articles of incorporation or its board of directors acting pursuant to subsection 3 requires a greater vote, approval of the plan of nonprofit conversion requires the approval of the shareholders by a majority of all the votes entitled to be cast on the plan by the shareholders and, if any class or series is entitled to vote as a separate voting group on the plan, the approval of each such separate voting group by a majority of all the votes entitled to be cast on the plan by that voting group.
+Unless the corporation's articles of incorporation or its board of directors acting pursuant to subsection 3 requires a greater vote, approval of the plan of entity conversion requires the approval of the shareholders at a meeting by a majority of all the votes entitled to be cast on the plan by the shareholders, voting as a single voting group.
 The articles of incorporation may provide that the plan may be approved by a lesser vote of each voting group entitled to vote on the plan but in no case less than a majority of the votes cast by that voting group at a meeting at which there exists, for each such voting group, a quorum consisting of at least a majority of the votes entitled to be cast on the plan by each voting group entitled to vote on the plan;

 [PL 2003, c.
 344, Pt.
-B, §81 (AMD).]
+B, §88 (AMD).]

 6. Voting groups.
 In addition to the vote required under subsection 5, separate voting by voting groups is also required by each class or series of shares.
-Unless the corporation's articles of incorporation or its board of directors acting pursuant to subsection 3 requires a greater vote or a greater number of votes to be present, if the corporation has more than one class or series of shares outstanding, approval of the plan of nonprofit conversion requires the approval of each separate voting group by a majority of the votes entitled to be cast on the nonprofit conversion by that voting group; and [PL 2001, c.
-640, Pt.
-A, §2 (NEW); PL 2001, c.
-640, Pt.
-B, §7 (AFF).]
+Unless the corporation's articles of incorporation or the board of directors acting pursuant to subsection 3 requires a greater vote or a greater number of votes to be present, if the corporation has more than one class or series of shares outstanding, approval of the plan of entity conversion requires the approval of each such separate voting group by a majority of the votes entitled to be cast on the conversion by that voting group.
+The articles of incorporation may provide that the plan may be approved by a lesser vote of each class or series of shares as provided in subsection 5;

+[PL 2003, c.
+344, Pt.
+B, §88 (AMD).]

 7. Transitional rule.
-If any provision of the corporation's articles of incorporation or bylaws or of an agreement to which any of the directors or shareholders are parties, adopted or entered into before July 1, 2003, other than a provision that eliminates or limits voting or appraisal rights, applies to a merger and the document does not refer to a nonprofit conversion of the domestic business corporation, the provision is deemed to apply to a nonprofit conversion of the domestic business corporation until the provision is amended.

-[PL 2011, c.
-274, §44 (AMD).]
+If any provision of the corporation's articles of incorporation or bylaws or of an agreement to which any of the directors or shareholders are parties, adopted or entered into before July 1, 2003, other than a provision that eliminates or limits voting or appraisal rights, applies to a merger and the document does not refer to an entity conversion of the corporation, the provision is deemed to apply to an entity conversion of the corporation until the provision is amended; [PL 2011, c.
+274, §47 (AMD).]